-- our ability to successfully complete product research and further development, including animal, preclinical and clinical studies, and commercialization of rindopepimut, CDX-011, CDX-1401, CDX-1135, CDX-1127 and other products and the growth of the markets for those product candidates; - our ability to raise sufficient capital to meet our long-term liquidity needs, on terms acceptable to us, or at all; - the cost, timing, scope and results of ongoing safety and efficacy trials of rindopepimut, CDX-011, CDX-1401, and other preclinical and clinical testing; - our ability to fund and complete the development and commercialization of rindopepimut internally or to find another strategic partner to fund the development and commercialization of rindopepimut; - our ability to adapt our APC Targeting Technology[TM] to develop new, safe and effective vaccines against oncology and infectious disease indications;
+- our ability to successfully complete product research and further development, including animal, preclinical and clinical studies, and commercialization of rindopepimut, CDX-011, CDX-1401, CDX-1135, CDX-1127, CDX-301 and other products and the growth of the markets for those product candidates; - our ability to manage multiple clinical trials for a variety of product candidates at different stages of development, including our planned Phase 3 trial for rindopepimut; - our ability to raise sufficient capital to fund our clinical studies, including our Phase 3 clinical trial for rindopepimut which we estimate will cost at least \$50 million, and to meet our long-term liquidity needs, on terms acceptable to us, or at all; - the cost, timing, scope and results of ongoing safety and efficacy trials of rindopepimut, CDX-011, CDX-1401, and other preclinical and clinical testing; - our ability to fund and complete the development and commercialization of rindopepimut internally or to find another strategic partner to fund the development and commercialization of rindopepimut; - our ability to adapt our APC Targeting TechnologyTM to develop new, safe and effective vaccines against oncology and infectious disease indications; - the ability to negotiate strategic partnerships or other disposition transactions for our non-core programs; - the strategies and business plans of our partners, such as GlaxoSmithKline's plans with respect to Rotarix[®] and Vaccine Technologies' plans concerning the CholeraGarde[®] (Peru-15) and ETEC E. coli vaccines, which are not within our control, and our ability to maintain strong, mutually beneficial relationships with those partners; - · our ability to develop technological capabilities and expand our focus to broader markets for vaccines; - the availability, cost, delivery and quality of clinical and commercial grade materials produced by our own manufacturing facility or supplied by contract manufacturers and partners; - the timing, cost and uncertainty of obtaining regulatory approvals for product candidates;

-- the ability to negotiate strategic partnerships or other disposition transactions for our non-core programs; - our ability to manage multiple clinical trials for a variety of product candidates at different stages of development, including our planned Phase 3 trial for rindopepimut; - the strategies and business plans of our partners, such as GlaxoSmithKline's plans with respect to Rotarix[®] and Vaccine Technologies' plans concerning the CholeraGarde[®] (Peru-15) and ETEC E. coli vaccines, which are not within our control, and our ability to maintain strong, mutually beneficial relationships with those partners; - · our ability to develop technological capabilities and expand our focus to broader markets for vaccines; - the availability, cost, delivery and quality of clinical and commercial grade materials produced by our own manufacturing facility or supplied by contract manufacturers and partners; - the timing, cost and uncertainty of obtaining regulatory approvals for product candidates; - our ability to develop and commercialize products before competitors that are superior to the alternatives developed by such competitors; - the validity of our patents and our ability to avoid intellectual property litigation, which can be costly and divert management time and attention; and the factors listed under the headings "Business," "Risk Factors" and Management's Discussion and Analysis of Financial Condition and Results of Operations" in the Company's annual report on Form 10-K for the year ended December 31, 2010 and other reports that Celldex files with the Securities and Exchange Commission.
+- our ability to develop and commercialize products before competitors that are superior to the alternatives developed by such competitors; - the validity of our patents and our ability to avoid intellectual property litigation, which can be costly and divert management time and attention; and - the factors listed under the headings "Business," "Risk Factors" and "Management's Discussion and Analysis of Financial Condition and Results of Operations" in the Company's annual report on Form 10-K for the year ended December 31, 2010 and other reports that Celldex files with the Securities and Exchange Commission.